 To see information about an email message and general insights into your use of time

-- In Outlook, open a message that you've sent or received.
+- In Outlook, open an email that you've sent or received.

-- In the Message tab of the ribbon, click MyAnalytics.
+- Select Message at the top, and then select MyAnalytics.
 If the MyAnalytics panel is not already open, it opens now.

 Tips for meetings